cdesterke/DPB1_Grantham/README.md

 DPB1 HLA sequences were downloaded from IPD-IMGT/HLA Database website (Robinson et al. 2020).
 Sequences of master genotypes were selected from DPB1 database.
 Exon 2 polymorphic sequence of DPB1 allele was determined with Ensembl EBI web application (Cantelli et al. 2022).
 1178 master DPB1 sequences were retained to have a complete sequence of exon 2 containing 87 amino acids.

-These were annotated with CWID 3.0 HLA DPB1 database through their HLA IPD-IMGT/HLA identifier (Hurley et al. 2020).
+These sequences were annotated with CIWD 3.0 HLA DPB1 database through their HLA IPD-IMGT/HLA identifier (Hurley et al. 2020).
 C : common,
 WD : well documented,
 I : intermediary